On this page▾

 Does this hub get updated as iOS versions ship?

 Yes.
 Every time Apple ships a CarPlay-relevant point release (typically every 6-8 weeks), the iOS version tableabove gets a new row with what shipped, what broke, and what was patched.
 Bookmark this page and check the iOS version section when CarPlay breaks after an update — the regression you're hitting is almost always already documented.
+If it quit right after moving to iOS 26, the iOS 26 CarPlay not working guide walks the update-specific causes in order.

 If this hub got you to the right fix, the deep-dive posts each have their own FAQ and flowchart — bookmark the ones for your car brand and your most-common symptom.
 If a common CarPlay issue isn't covered yet, leave a note and I'll add it to the next batch of posts.